 - Turn segment: Turn segments, commonly referred to as slip roads, are segments between two connecting roads that bypass the direct intersection of the roads.

-- Roundabout / Traffic circle: A Roundabout or traffic circle, is a junction at which traffic flows in a circle around a central island.
+- Roundabout/Traffic circle: A junction at which traffic flows in a circle around a central island.

 - Roundabout bypass: A segment of road that allows vehicles to bypass going around a roundabout or traffic circle and take a free left/right turn